Thomas Allen (nonconformist)

-Thomas Allen or Allyn (1608 in Norwich – 21 September 1673) was an East Anglian nonconformist minister and divine who preached during the 1640s in Charlestown, Massachusetts, but returned to England during the Commonwealth and was ejected after the Restoration.
+Thomas Allen or Allyn (1608 in Norwich – 21 September 1673) was an East Anglian nonconformist minister and divine who preached during the 1640s in Charlestown, Massachusetts, but returned to England during the Commonwealth and was ejected after the Stuart Restoration.
 He was the author of various published works.

 Life

 Allen was the son of John Allen, a Norwich dyer.
 He was educated in Norwich and at Caius College, Cambridge, where he matriculated in 1625 and was scholar 1625-29, taking B.A. in 1627/28 and M.A. in 1631.
-Having received license and holy orders at Norwich in March 1633/34, he became minister of the parish church of St. Edmund's at Norwich, 1633-38.
+Having received licence and holy orders at Norwich in March 1633/34, he became minister of St Edmund's Church, Norwich, 1633-38.
 But he was too pronouncedly evangelical and outspoken.
-Bishop Matthew Wren silenced him in 1636, together with William Bridge and others, for refusing to read The Book of Sports.
+Bishop Matthew Wren silenced him in 1636, together with William Bridge and others, for refusing to read the Declaration of Sports.